Tooth Bonding VS. Veneers

 • Discolored teeth

-• If you need to cover roots that have diminished due to gum disease
+• A need to cover roots affected by gum disease

 Dental Veneers

-They are usually custom-made after your initial appointment, where a mold is made of your teeth and sent to a lab for manufacturing.
+Veneers are designed to cover stained, chipped, misaligned, or slightly damaged teeth.
+One key distinction from tooth bonding is that veneers are a more intricate process right from the beginning.
+They are usually custom-made after an initial appointment, where a mold of your teeth is crafted and sent to a lab for manufacturing.

-Your teeth will be sculpted before they are placed, removing much enamel, which is a more mysterious procedure and usually irreversible.
-Due to these factors, the whole treatment takes longer than tooth bonding.
+Before veneers are applied, your teeth will be sculpted, which involves removing a significant amount of enamel.
+This is a more involved and usually irreversible process.
+Due to these factors, the entire veneer treatment takes longer than dental bonding.

 What is the Right Choice?